nasa/oceandata-notebooks/README.md

 That populates the `book/_build` folder.
 The folder is ignored by git, but its contents can be provided to the website team.
-The `_templates` make the result very plain, on purpose, for the benefit of the website team.
+The `_templates` make the website very plain, on purpose, for the benefit of the website team.

-To preview the website, comment out the use of `_templates` in `book/_config.yml` and start a simple web server.
+To preview a website with the same content and navigation tools, comment out the `templates_path` part of `book/_config.yml` and start a simple web server.

 ```{code-cell}
 python -m http.server -d book/_build/html &> /dev/null &